 5 Remorse

-Four years later, the General Court ordered a day of fasting and soul-searching.
-In 1702, the court publicly declared the trials unlawful.
-In 1711, monetary compensation was granted to heirs of the accused, and the colony passed a bill restoring the rights and good names of those wrongfully imprisoned.
-Unfortunately, it was not until 1957 that Massachusetts formally apologized.
+Four years later, the General Court ordered a day of fasting and soul‑searching.
+In 1702, the court declared the trials unlawful, and by 1711, monetary compensation was awarded to the heirs of the condemned, accompanied by legislation restoring their good names.

 4 The Tragic Case Of Mr. Jacobs